-LIOUIDITY AND CAPITAL RESOURCES
+LIQUIDITY AND CAPITAL RESOURCES

-As of December 31, 2022, the Company's principal sources of liquidity included: (i) its balances of cash and cash equivalents (\$97.4 million); (ii) the anticipated collection of trade accounts receivable, which includes amounts owed under joint revenue sharing arrangements and DMR agreements with movie studios; (iii) the anticipated collection of financing receivables due in the next 12 months under sale and sales-type lease arrangements for systems currently in operation; and (iv) installment payments expected in the next 12 months under sale and sales-type lease arrangements in backlog.
+As of December 31, 2023, the Company's principal sources of liquidity included: (i) its balances of cash and cash equivalents of \$76.2 million; (ii) the anticipated collection of trade accounts receivable, which includes amounts owed under joint revenue sharing arrangements and film remastering agreements with movie studios; (iii) the anticipated collection of financing receivables due in the next 12 months under sale and sales-type lease arrangements for systems currently in operation; and (iv) installment payments expected in the next 12 months under sale and sales-type lease arrangements in backlog.
 Under the terms of the Company's typical sale and sales-type lease agreements, the Company receives substantial cash payments before it completes the performance of its contractual obligations.

-In addition, as of December 31, 2022, the Company also had \$275.0 million in available borrowing capacity under its Sixth Amended and Restated Credit Agreement, with Wells Fargo Bank, National Association (the "Credit Agreement"), \$26.9 million in available borrowing capacity under the IMAX (Shanghai) Multimedia Technology Co., Ltd. ("IMAX Shanghai") revolving credit facility with the Bank of China (the "Bank of China Facility"), and \$16.2 million in available borrowing capacity under IMAX Shanghai's revolving credit facility with HSBC Bank (China) Company Limited, Shanghai Branch (the "HSBC China Facility").
-(See Note 15(a) of Notes to Consolidated Financial Statements in Part II, Item 8 for a description of the material terms of the Credit Agreement, the Bank of China Facility, and the HSBC Facility.)
+In addition, as of December 31, 2023, the Company also had \$276.0 million in available borrowing capacity under its Sixth Amended and Restated Credit Agreement, with Wells Fargo Bank, National Association (the "Credit Agreement"), \$26.8 million in available borrowing capacity under the IMAX (Shanghai) Multimedia Technology Co., Ltd. ("IMAX Shanghai") revolving credit facility with the Bank of China (the "Bank of China Facility"), and \$28.2 million in available borrowing capacity under IMAX Shanghai's revolving credit facility with HSBC Bank (China) Company Limited, Shanghai Branch (the "HSBC China Facility").
+(Refer to Note 14(a) to Consolidated Financial Statements in Part II, Item 8 for a description of the material terms of the Credit Agreement, the Bank of China Facility, and the HSBC Facility.)

-The Company's \$97.4 million balance of cash and cash equivalents as of December 31, 2022 (December 31, 2021 - \$189.7 million) includes \$79.7 million in cash held outside of Canada (December 31, 2021 - \$102.1 million), of which \$43.7 million was held in the PRC (December 31, 2021 - \$76.3 million).
-In 2020, management completed a reassessment of its strategy with respect to the most efficient means of deploying the Company's capital resources globally.
-Based on the results of this reassessment, management concluded that the historical earnings of certain foreign subsidiaries in excess of amounts required to sustain business operations would no longer be indefinitely reinvested.
-In 2021, \$20.4 million of historical earnings from a subsidiary in China were distributed and, as a result, \$2.0 million of foreign withholding taxes were paid to the relevant tax authorities.
-During the year ended December 31, 2022, \$27.4 million of historical earnings from a subsidiary in China were distributed and, as a result, \$2.7 million of foreign withholding taxes were paid to the relevant tax authorities.
-As of December 31, 2022, the Company's Consolidated Balance Sheets include a deferred tax liability of \$14.9 million for the applicable foreign withholding taxes associated with the remaining balance of unrepatriated historical earnings that will not be indefinitely reinvested outside of Canada.
+The Company's \$76.2 million balance of cash and cash equivalents as of December 31, 2023 (December 31, 2022 - \$97.4 million) includes \$68.5 million in cash held outside of Canada (December 31, 2022 - \$79.7 million), of which \$30.0 million was held in the People's Republic of China ("PRC") (December 31, 2022 - \$43.7 million).
+Management reassessed its strategy with respect to the most efficient means of deploying the Company's capital resources globally and determined that historical earnings of certain foreign subsidiaries in excess of amounts required to sustain business operations would no longer be indefinitely reinvested.
+During the year ended December 31, 2023, \$24.0 million of historical earnings from a subsidiary in China were distributed (December 31, 2022 - \$27.4 million) and, as a result, \$2.4 million of foreign withholding taxes were paid to the relevant tax authorities (December 31, 2022 - \$2.7 million).
+As of December 31, 2023, the Company's Consolidated Balance Sheets include a deferred tax liability of \$12.5 million (December 31, 2022 - \$14.9 million) for the applicable foreign withholding taxes associated with the remaining balance of unrepatriated historical earnings that will not be indefinitely reinvested outside of Canada.
 These taxes will become payable upon the repatriation of any such earnings.

 The Company forecasts its future cash flow and short-term liquidity requirements on an ongoing basis.
 These forecasts are based on estimates and may be materially impacted by factors that are outside of the Company's control (including the factors described in "Risk Factors" in Part I, Item 1A).
 As a result, there is no guarantee that these forecasts will come to fruition and that the Company will be able to fund its operations through cash flows from operations.
-In particular, the Company's operating cash flows and cash balances will be adversely impacted if management's projections of future signings and installations of IMAX Systems and box office performance of IMAX DMR content are not realized.
+In particular, the Company's operating cash flows and cash balances will be adversely impacted if management's projections of future signings and installations of IMAX Systems and box office performance of remastered content distributed to the IMAX network are not realized.